NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 The site used is Grand Mesa, as in :numref:`jitter_dg`, and the two recipes also have similarities.

-First, a Copernicus DEM for the area is fetched, and adjusted to be relative to WGS84, creating the file ``ref-adj.tif`` (:numref:`initial_terrain`).
+First, a reference DEM (Copernicus) for the area is fetched, and adjusted to be relative to WGS84, creating the file ``ref-adj.tif`` (:numref:`initial_terrain`).

 Let the images be called ``1.tif`` and ``2.tif``, with corresponding